-To install Onsite you install the OnSite Server, which is where your data resides, and the OnSite Client, which accesses your data.
-If you want to use OnSite Server on another computer you must copy the OnSite Client to the Applications folder of the computer.
+The OnSite Server is where your data resides and the OnSite Client accesses the OnSite Server's data.
+To use the OnSite Server on another computer, you must copy the OnSite Client to the Applications folder of the computer.

 - Download the Lightspeed installer.

 - Double-click the downloaded .dmg file to open the installer.

 - Drag the OnSite Client ("Lightspeed") to your computer's Applications folder.